What Is Sublimation Printing and How It Works

 If you plan on doing in-house sublimation printing, there are a few things you’ll need:

 1. A sublimation printer – You’ll need a specific type of printer that can handle the high temperatures required for sublimation printing.
-While inkjet printers can be used, they may not be as durable as Sawgrass sublimation printers which are built specifically for the process.
+Sawgrass sublimation printers, built specifically for the process, may prove to be more durable than inkjet printers when used.

 2. Sublimation inks – You’ll also need to use sublimation inks in your printer instead of regular dye-based inks.
 These inks can withstand the high temperatures required for sublimation printing without evaporating or losing their color.